AnisBazzine/OOP_projects/Library mangment system/README.md

 4.why tempBook.get_authorId()  = 0 ??

 	it's not crate Author Id and stay 0, but when print author information find every think okay.

-5.authorsOfLib[IdAuthor].get_name() don't print if enter from the book info

-but if enter form the author info, print the name
+5.authorsOfLib[IdAuthor].get_name() don't print if enter from the book information, but if enter form the author info, print the name

 6.cout << "\nThe title : " << booksOfLib[IdBook].get_title();

 	the title don't print

 7.cout << "\nThe author : " << booksOfLib[IdBook].get_name() << "\n";

 	the author don't print